 9) Next steps to make ABM work for your business (15:50)

-Adding ABM to your current B2B marketing efforts is a lot easier than most people think.
+Adding account-based marketing programs to your current B2B marketing strategy is a lot easier than most people think.
 Peter explains that you can use ABM to improve your B2B marketing techniques and enhance what you already do by:

 - Sending personalized physical goods via direct mail